secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 **Description:**  The Learning & Development team have an allocation of LinkedIn Learning licenses that can be assigned to team members, but their may be periods of time when the license limit is reached, which may cause long wait times for one to become available for new team members.
 In these instances we encourage team members to utilise their Growth & Development benefit to purchase their own license, which will help facilitate participation in L&D initiatives.

 **Eligibility for Reimbursement:** When there are no company LinkedIn Learning licenses available.
-Invoice/receipt required when submitting through Expensify.
+Invoice/receipt required when submitting through Navan Expense.

 **Approver (above $1,000 USD):**  N/A as an annual license cost does not exceed $1,000 USD.